 Sale of Chametz

 It is recommended that everybody engage in a halachic sale of chametz (even those who strive not to keep any chametz in their homes).
-Given the situation with COVID-19, the sale should be performed online this year with the KVH.
+Rabbi Passow is planning to sell chametz on behalf of members of our community.
+Please see the recent email to our mailing list or contact us for more information.

 Kashrut.com has a wealth of information available, including links to guides from many major kashrut organizations.